HBothun/CsScriptsUnity/README.md

 # CsScriptsUnity

-These are some scripts I wrote froa unity project
+These are some scripts I wrote for a unity project